New to this series? It is best to start with Part 2 and read forward.

 First, Paul establishes at the very beginning of the letter the kind of teaching he is talking about.
 He tells Timothy to stay in Ephesus to “command certain people not to teach false doctrines any longer …” (1:3) because it disturbs the peace (1:4; see also 5:13; 4:1-4:13).
 Paul goes on to say that those folks “do not know what they are talking about ….”
 (1:8-11).”
 And, and even very conservative scholars agree on this, the type of teaching he is reference is authoritative, “final-say” kind of teaching, like “teachers of the law” might do.
 (1:7).

 “So, #1, the kind of teaching Paul was referencing just a few verses later in 2:12 is highly likely uninformed, false, authoritative (that is, final-say type) teaching that disturbs the peace.”

 “Second, the Greek words in 2:12 show the kind of teaching addressed in 2:12 is specified by the second part of 2:12, the assuming / exercising / usurping “authority” part.
-Most scholars say something along the lines of “grammatical construction of Paul’s prohibition clearly indicates that the term ‘teach’ … in this setting is the type associated with exercising ‘authority’” (what the second part of 2:12 says in one translation), which is what conservative Church of Christ scholar Wayne Jackson says.”
+Most scholars say something along the lines of “grammatical construction of Paul’s prohibition clearly indicates that the term ‘teach’ … in this setting is the type associated with exercising ‘authority’” (what the second part of 2:12 says in one translation)—this is what conservative Church of Christ scholar Wayne Jackson says.”